DinoRTX/isg-gui/README.md

 -i forget to add support to download videos directly from yt

+-it uses the ram so i need to make a version 2, fuck

 -this readme is very bad copypasted and im a motherfucker lazy person so i dont matter it